standard-procedure/llm_prompts/code_review.md

 ### Read the Specification

 Read and understand the original specification for the work so that the code can be evaluated for functional completeness.
 Make temporary notes if required.

+Read the project style guide to ensure all conventions used within the project are understood.

 ### Merging